jrahman03/INFO448-ActivitySpy/README.md

 # INFO448-ActivitySpy
 A homework for my UW INFO448 class.
+Extra Credit Complete!

 ## Goal
 The goal of this homework is to: